 We just merged a Kanban board into the site.
-That's not the interesting part—Kanban boards are commodity software.
+That's not the interesting part.
+Kanban boards are commodity software.
 The interesting part is what we put on it: the roadmap for the site itself.

 The site now contains its own development plans.
 And because the site is open source, that roadmap is open to contributions.

 Like most projects, we started with a ROADMAP.md file.
 It listed future features, rough priorities, and vague timelines.
-It worked, but it was a monologue—we planned in private, shipped in public, and the gap between "what we're thinking" and "what exists" was invisible to everyone but us.
+It worked, but it was a monologue.
+We planned in private, shipped in public, and the gap between "what we're thinking" and "what exists" was invisible to everyone but us.

 Each card links to its detailed planning document.
 Click a card, read the implementation approach, see the effort estimate, understand the tradeoffs.

-Opening a Dialogue
+Opening a dialogue

-The Mechanics
+The mechanics

 The board is fully functional for exploration.
 Drag cards around, check off subtasks, see how different arrangements feel.
-The "Reset" button restores the shipped default, and visitor changes don't affect the canonical roadmap—that lives in the codebase.
+The "Reset" button restores the shipped default, and visitor changes don't affect the canonical roadmap.
+That lives in the markdown files in the repo.

 If you want your changes to stick, that's what PRs are for.